 8. SAVE ON PETROL

 Get cheaper fuel by checking PetrolPrices before you go out and fill up.
 This handy site tells you which of your local petrol stations is selling fuel cheapest so you know where to go to get the best price.
+Yet another great way for day-to-day savings.

 9. CHEAPER RAIL TRAVEL